Roy Galido

-Roy Mabagos Galido is a Philippine Army officer who serves as the incumbent Commanding General of the Philippine Army since 7 August 2023.
-Prior to his appointment, Galido's previous commands include the Western Mindanao Command, the 6th Infantry Division and the 601st Infantry Brigade.
+Roy Mabagos Galido is a Philippine Army officer who served as the 66th Commanding General of the Philippine Army (CGPA) and held the position from 7 August 2023 to 31 July 2025.
+Prior to his appointment as the CGPA, Galido's previous commands include the Western Mindanao Command, the 6th Infantry (Kampilan) Division and the 601st Infantry (Unifier) Brigade.

 Early life and education

 Galido was born to a military family.
-His father, retired Brigadier General Alejandro Galido, was born in Sebaste, Antique on 12 July 1936 and was a graduate of the Philippine Military Academy (PMA) class of 1958.
-Alejandro was later involved in the December 1989 coup against President Corazon Aquino before resigning afterwards as the former commander of the AFP Southern Luzon Command for his involvement in intelligence operations in the coup attempts.
+His father, retired Brigadier General Alejandro Alonsagay Galido, was born in Sebaste, Antique on 12 July 1936 and was a graduate of the Philippine Military Academy (PMA) class of 1958.
+Alejandro was later involved in the December 1989 coup against President Corazon Aquino for his involvement in intelligence operations in the coup attempts reportedly acting as a deep penetration agent for General Renato S. de Villa, Chief of Staff Armed Forces of the Philippines and compulsorily retiring afterwards as the Commanding General of the AFP Southern Luzon Command (SOLCOM) after 36 years of military service in 1990.

 Galido first entered the University of the Philippines for one year and later entered the PMA with the influence of his father in 1986, and graduated as part of the "Bigkis Lahi" Class of 1990.
 Galido later completed various courses locally and abroad, such as the Infantry Officer Basic Course, where he completed 3rd of his class; the AFP Command & General Staff Course, the Scout Ranger Qualification Course, the Basic Airborne Course, the Terrorism/Counterterrorism Course, the VIP Course, the Case Officer Course, the Site Exploitation Course, and the Special Forces Combat Qualification Course, where he completed 2nd of his class.
-Galido also completed the Infantry Officer Advance Course, the Intelligence Officer Course, and the Military Intelligence Collection Course, where he completed all of the courses within the top ranks of his class.
+Galido also completed the Infantry Officer Advance Course, the Intelligence Officer Course, and the Military Intelligence Collection Course, where he completed all of the courses 1st of his class.
 Galido also completed the Senior Executive Course on National Security with distinction at the National Defense College of the Philippines (NDCP).
 Galido also attended the Defense Research Analysis Course and Intermediate Intelligence Officers Course in Brisbane, Australia; the Tactical Commanders Course with the US Counter Terrorism Training Group, an Executive Seminar on Internal Affairs at the US Defense Institute of International Legal Studies; a Technical Operations Course in New Zealand; and an Executive Program in Defense Decision Making in California, USA.

 Galido is also known to be an accomplished scholar and also holds a Master's Degree in Management at the Philippine Christian University; a Master of Science in Information Technology at the University of New South Wales in Sydney, Australia; and a Masters in Public Management, majoring in Development Security at the Development Academy of the Philippines.